Port Robertson

-Porter Glen "Port" Robertson (c.
-1915 – June 10, 2003) was a former amateur freestyle wrestler and successful collegiate and Olympic wrestling coach.
+Porter Glen "Port" Robertson (June 29, 1914 – June 10, 2003) was a former amateur freestyle wrestler and successful collegiate and Olympic wrestling coach.
 Robertson led the University of Oklahoma wrestling team to three NCAA wrestling championships in the 1950s and coached the United States freestyle wrestling team to three gold medals in the 1960 Summer Olympics in Rome, Italy.

 Early life

-Port Robertson was born in either 1914 or 1915 in Harrah, Oklahoma, and raised in nearby Edmond.
+Port Robertson was born in Harrah, Oklahoma, and raised in nearby Edmond.
 In high school, he competed in football, wrestling, and track.
 Robertson earned a bachelor of arts in history from the University of Oklahoma and a master's degree in history at the University of Michigan.

 Wrestling career

 At the University of Oklahoma, Robertson joined the Sooners' wrestling program under Paul Keen, brother of Michigan wrestling coach Cliff Keen.
 Wrestling at 165 lb, Robertson won an individual Big Six Conference championship and earned All-American honors in 1935.
 He suffered a knee injury in 1936 and chipped a vertebra in his neck during tryouts for the 1936 Summer Olympics in Berlin, but returned in 1937 to win a second Big Six conference title.
-Robertson's overall collegiate record was 20-4.
+Robertson's overall collegiate record was 20–4.